formkit/docs-content/inputs/autocomplete.md

 ### Selection slot

-In this example, we are going to override the selection slot to include a span with the country's flag alongside the original option label:
+If you only want to customize the display of the selected option, use the `selection` slot:

 <example
 name="Autocomplete"
 :min-height="550"
 file="/_content/examples/autocomplete-pro/autocomplete-selection-slot.vue"></example>

 ## Multi-select